Tech-JI/VSCode_wksp/advanced/lec_zzjc.md

 ## Code Formatting

 Clang-format is a recommended formatter for c/cpp code.
+You can format the code automatcally when save the file.
 Here is the [official website](https://clang.llvm.org/docs/ClangFormat.html).

+Visit the [web](https://zed0.co.uk/clang-format-configurator/) to configure your own style.

+You can install the clang-format by installing clang and use clang-format command to format all code at one time.
 Remember the official doc and the **manual** are your best friends.
 You can use `clang-format --help` to get support.

 You can use the following command to format all the c/cpp files in the repo: